Mynster9361/mynster9361.github.io/_posts/2025-07-29-AdvancedTerraformAndPowerShellIntegration.md

 Terraform can run PowerShell commands directly note that when doing this it is no longer following the state of terraform and you will have to implement this your self in the scripts you are running:

+**Note that this will be run each time you run terraform apply/destroy since it does not follow the state like terraform does**
 ```hcl
 resource "azurerm_storage_account" "example" {
   # Storage account configuration...